-Some personal thoughts for today by Joe Farace
+Personal thoughts for today by Joe Farace

 “Things ain’t what they used to be and probably never was.”—Will Rogers

-I made the above photograph of my former home in Baltimore on January 1, 1976 shortly after I bought my first Hasselblad, a chrome-bodied 500CM with black 80mm T* lens.
-Just to make us all feel bad, I paid $667 for the whole package, including an A12 back.
-The image was shot on Ektachrome 120 film that was scanned back when Kodak offered it’s wonderful (I still miss it) Photo CD scanning service.
+On January 1, 1976, I made the above photograph of my former home in Baltimore in the 200-year old community of Dickeyville.
+It was shortly before that I purchased my first Hasselblad, a chrome-bodied 500CM with black 80mm T* lens.
+Just to make everyone feel bad, I paid $667 for the whole package, including an A12 back.
+At the time, all of my friends thought that I was crazy, “You paid that much for a camera,” they told me.